MwarumbaH-5523/How-To-Cmds/PerformingSystemConfigGapAnalysis..md

 > ## Performing System Configuration Gap Analysis
 >
+ Gap analysis is widely used in business strategy, project management, and process improvement to prioritize actions and allocate resources effectively.
+ It identifies gaps or discrepancies between "what is" (current performance) and "what should be" (target performance), helping to outline the necessary steps to bridge the difference.

 Determine the build number for windows server in this example am using Windows server 2019.